Maatarashiii/maatarashiii/README.md

 ### 🧑‍💻 About me:
 My name is Nikita, I'm a beginner developer, glad to meet you, I'm from Russia.
 - Website frontend developer, and I like it!
-- From my tools and languages I can highlight below, so take a look and don’t be shy
+- From my tools and languages I can highlight below, so take a look and don’t be shy.

 Here are my favorite skills when I started. ✨ <br>
 You can also look at my pinned repositories, I advise you to take a look. 📌👀